 Tests may include:

-Your doctor may have you stop taking any medicines that may be causing the problem.
-Do not stop taking medicines without talking to your doctor first.
+Your provider will have you stop taking any medicines that may be causing the problem.
+But, don't stop taking medicines on your own without talking to your provider first.

 - Moist compresses applied to the skin

-- Pain medication recommended by your doctor to reduce fever and discomfort
+- Pain medicines to reduce fever and discomfort

-- Topical anesthetics (especially for mouth sores) to ease discomfort that interferes with eating and drinking
+- Mouthwashes to ease discomfort of mouth sores that interferes with eating and drinking

 - Antibiotics for skin infections